RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: RAPID sensing system

 \subsubsection{Combining multiple \ac{ap}s}

-Using the different points of view provided by the different \ac{ap}s, RAPID can improve its activity recognition and person identification performance.
-Assuming that a person is independently detected and tracked by $2$ or more \ac{ap}s concurrently, a slightly different $\mu$D signature of the person is obtained by each \ac{ap}, according to the angular position and the distance of the device with respect to the person.
-At each time instant $t$, we adopt a simple decision fusion scheme including the following steps.
+Using the different points of view provided by the different \ac{ap}s, RAPID can improve its \ac{har} and person identification performance.
+Assume that a person is independently detected and tracked by $2$ or more \ac{ap}s concurrently.
+A slightly different \ac{md} signature of the person is obtained by each \ac{ap}, according to the angular position and the distance of the device with respect to the person.
+At each time instant $n$, we adopt a simple decision fusion scheme including the following steps: \textit{(i)} if a single \ac{ap} detects the person, the decision made by the classifier on the corresponding \ac{md} signature is used, i.e., $\argmax_j c_{n, j}$, where $c_{n,j}$ is element $j$ of vector $\mathbf{c}_n$, \textit{(ii)} if multiple \ac{ap}s detect the person, denote by $\mathbf{c}_n^a$ the probability vector predicted by \ac{ap} $a$.
+The final decision is made by the \ac{ap} that is most confident about its classification, i.e., the one that assigns the highest probability to the predicted class: $\argmax_j \left\{\max_a c_{n, j}^a \right\}$.